bio-raum/FooDMe2/docs/user_doc/installation.md

 ## Local configuration file

-If you do not wish to use a site specific configuration, it is alos possible to use a local configuration file.
-This possibilities is however limited to defining nextflow execution parameters and does not allow to define workflow-specific parameters such as `--reference_base`.
+If you do not wish to use a site specific configuration, it is also possible to use a local configuration file.
+This possibility is however limited to defining nextflow execution parameters and does not allow to define workflow-specific parameters such as `--reference_base`.

 === "Worflow run"